sampozki/gdd-layouts/README.md

 # gdd-layouts

 This is a [NodeCG](http://github.com/nodecg/nodecg) graphics bundle.
-It is intended to be used with Speedcontrol, as well as our extra Speedcontrol addon bundles for some extra core functionality.
+It is intended to be used with Speedcontrol.

 ## Setup